Blendify/blender-manual/blender_docs/manual/files/linked_libraries.rst

 Many other data types, cameras, curves, and materials for example, must be linked to an object before they become visible.

-Newly added collections types are available in :menuselection:`Add --> Collection Instance` in 3D View.
+Newly added collections types are available in :menuselection:`Add --> Collection Instance` in the 3D View.

 Look in the *Outliner*, with display mode set to *Blender File*, to see all your linked and appended data-blocks.